-(Add I-3 & II-4)
+(Total of II-2 & II-3)

-Pari Purchase: Parish/Institution: Project Location: Date:
+Purcl Par Dat

-Fino ıncial Planning
+Finc ancial Planning

-A. Archdiocesan policy requires that 50% of the total cost of the purchase be cash-on-hand at the time of purchase.
+A. Archdiocesan policy requires that 50% of the total cost of cash-on-hand at the time of purchase. of the purchase be

 В. Project Budget includes the following:

 Purchase Price Costs not included in purchase price Closing fees Realtor fees Inspection fees Legal fees Other (specify):

 Purchase Costs SUBTOTAL \$ -

 Furnishings and improvements: Construction Furniture-office/classroom Special-pews/sanctuary/other Equipment (kitchen/computer, etc.) Contingency (5% of General Contract) Other (specify):

 Furnishing and Improvements SUBTOTAL \$ -

 Project Costs TOTAL \$ -

 Parish/Institution: Date: Financial Overview This form is to be filled out for all building purchase projects.
-A. TOTAL PROJECT BUDGET (from previous page) \$ PROJECT FUNDING Funds Already Expended Net Remaining Project Cost \$ Current Funding Amount of Money Available Currently and restricted for this project On Deposit with the Archdiocese Other-please include statement(s) Subtotal of \$ Available Loan Requested (principal & interest to be paid over 10 year period) Future Funding to pay off loan Capital Campaign Pledges Made Pledges Received Net Pledges Remaining % Uncollectible Net Pledges Collectible \$ Other Funds Anticipated Excess Offertory Fundraisers Memorials Other (please specify) Total Other Funds Anticipated Total Funds Anticipated Loan Requested less Funds Anticipated (this should be zero) Signature of Pastor/CEO
+A. TOTAL PROJECT BUDGET (from previous page) \$ PROJECT FUNDING Funds Already Expended Net Remaining Project Cost \$ Current Funding Amount of Money Available Currently and restricted for this project On Deposit with the Archdiocese Other-please include statement(s) Subtotal of \$ Available Loan Requested (principal & interest to be paid over term set by Board of Trustees) Future Funding to pay off loan Capital Campaign Pledges Made Pledges Received Net Pledges Remaining % Uncollectible Net Pledges Collectible \$ Other Funds Anticipated Excess Offertory Fundraisers Memorials Other (please specify) Total Other Funds Anticipated Total Funds Anticipated Loan Requested less Funds Anticipated (this should be zero) Signature of Pastor/CEO